ARLA2001 Design Studio

 - Details for undergraduate courses

 - Level 2 core unit in the Landscape Architecture; Architecture B major sequences

 - Category B broadening unit for students

 - Level 2 elective

-- Typically this unit is assessed in the following ways: (1) interim project assessment and (2) final folio.
+- Indicative assessments in this unit are as follows: (1) interim project assessment and (2) final folio.
 Further information is available in the unit outline.

 Supplementary assessment is available in this unit for those students who obtain a mark of at least 45 overall provided they have also obtained a mark of at least 45 in a specified component of the unit.